chi-tech/chi-tech/doc/Install_ubuntu_easy.md

 ### Step 1 - Installing GCC, GFortran and the basic environment

-- GCC is used to build and install ChiTech.
+- GCC is used to build and install Chi-Tech.
-- GFortran and Python are used during the installation of PETSc (which ChiTech uses as a linear algebra backend)
+- GFortran and Python are used during the installation of PETSc (which Chi-Tech uses as a linear algebra backend)
 - OpenGL has become optional and VTK can be used, through ViSiT and Paraview, for visualization.

 The above packages will therefore need to be installed.